 What are tutors looking for?

-If your application is shortlisted, submitted work and UCAS personal statements are likely to form starting points for discussion in your interview.
+If your application is shortlisted, submitted work and your UCAS personal statement are likely to form starting points for discussion in your interview.
 Some colleges may require you to read a short piece of prose or other material, which they will ask you to discuss as part of the interview process.
 The tutors are not so much interested in the level of your knowledge as in your ability to think analytically.

-Candidates may wish to refer to the selection criteria for History and Politics.
+Candidates may wish to refer to the selection criteria for History.

 Politics is a very wide-ranging subject.
 In addition to newspapers and weeklies, Jonathan Wolff’s An Introduction to Political Philosophy is recommended; and also, for interesting and up-to-date insights into recent political developments in a number of countries, the series of texts produced by Macmillan at regular intervals called Developments in British (French, German, East European etc.) Politics.

-You may also like to read the blog Politics in Spires.
+You may also like to read the blog OXPOL.

 Please see also the information for History.